5 Reasons Why You Should Eat Fish Heads

 In America, it’s standard to remove fish heads.
 They can make some people really squeamish!
 But in other parts of the world, eating fish head is totally normal.
 It is actually extremely good for you.

 Remember, the head is just another part of the body.
-Eating fish head will also have these five awesome benefits.
+Eating fish head has these 5 beneficial effects on your body.

 1. Contains Healthy Protein

 It’s no secret that fish is a great source of protein.
-However, most people just eat filets.
+However, most people just eat fish fillet.
 If you keep the head, you’ll have more meat to work with.
-This instantly equals out to more protein.
+This instantly equals to more protein.

-Compared to other meat sources, fish is extremely healthy.
-It’s low in saturated fat so it will increase your cholesterol.
-In fact, if you replace red meats with fish, you’ll instantly lower your risk for many chronic diseases.1
+Compared to other meat sources, fish is healthier.
+It’s low in saturated fat, so it will not increase your cholesterol.
+In fact, if you replace red meat with fish, you’ll lower your risk for many chronic diseases.1

 Benefits of eating fish head also include a higher intake of omega-3 fatty acids.
 Again, this is simply because you are eating more meat.
-The entire fish is a rich source of this healthy fat.
+And besides the fish skin, the head is richer in fat than other parts of the fish.

 Since your body can’t make omega-3, you’ll need to get it through food.
 It’s needed for healthy brain function and the prevention of mental decline.
 According to some studies, it may even manage depression and attention deficit/hyperactivity disorder.